UDOOboard/Neo-Docs/docs/13_Advanced_Topics/04_Compile_Android_From_Source.md

 We suggest to use a Virtual Machine environment to create a close and dedicated workspace.
 It reduce risks of procedure and libraries mismatching or to corrupt other working enviroments present on the host machine.

-Building 5.x Lollipop and 6.0.x Marshmallow versions for UDOO QUAD/DUAL only requires to have `OpenJDK v7` (the v8 as specified in the official Android docs is required only to compile the next Android N).
+Building 5.x Lollipop and 6.0.x Marshmallow versions for UDOO NEO only requires to have `OpenJDK v7` (the v8 as specified in the official Android docs is required only to compile the next Android N).

     ~$ sudo apt-get install openjdk-7-jdk